slackhq/slack-api-docs/page_presence.md

 A manual `away` status set using this method overrides the automatic presence determined by the message server.
 A manual `active` presence set using this method indicates that the automatic status should be used instead.

+## Fetching user presence

+When using the [Real Time Messaging API](/rtm) the initial call to [rtm.start](/methods/rtm.start) will include the current presence value for every member of your team.
+If their presence value changes a [presence_change event](/events/presence_change) event will be sent.

+When using our [Web API](/web), you can call the [users.getPresence](/methods/users.getPresence) method to get the user's current presence value.